Ee-Chee/NX-Monorepo-Apps/README.md

-# NX Application - Address Book + Todos Apps
+# NX CRUD Application (Address Book + Todos Apps)
 * This is a NX monorepo project which consists of several apps/projects in one repository.
 * These apps can be divided into two categories:
    1) Frontend
    Angular (directory: apps/address-book): Address-book management plus a sub-app, Todos
    2) Backend
    Nestjs + Sequelize.Postgresql (directory: apps/api): A RESTful API to manage the data exchange for Todos Firebase - Cloud Firestore: Used to manage the data exchange for address management app Nodejs + Express + Docker (directory: apps/address-book-ssr): Server Side Rendering with Angular Universal (in progress...)

 ## Functionalities
 * These apps enable users to register themselves by inserting their infos into a form.
 The registered user will be then brought to the homepage where a table list resides.
 Each row shows only the registered user's name and address.
 For more detailed infos about the user, one can click on the row and the detailed-info page is then navigated.
 On this page, user can check the corresponding person's infos, update or delete them from the list.